1011025m/RobloxHomePatcher/README.md

+# ARCHIVED - THIS IS BROKEN, DO NOT USE.
+If you are on Windows, use [Bloxstrap](https://github.com/pizzaboxer/bloxstrap) instead.

 # RobloxHomePatcher
 Good ol' Roblox making unnecessary changes rather than upgrading their player client to 64-bit...
 C'mon you know better!